All Episodes

 They're not intended.

-They're never nobody's intending to resolve a legacy cost.
+Nobody's intending to resolve the legacy costs.

 But basically, what you have here, the investment bankers stood up against the deal, a deal that shafts them royally.

-Obama went out and smeared them publicly, and they cave.
+Obama went out and smeared them publicly and they cave.

 And that's reported as a PR disaster for Wall Street.